friction2d/friction2d.github.io/_drafts/friction-096.md

 # Friction 0.9.6

-First stable release for 2024 is now done.
-This release includes several new features and fixes compared to 0.9.5.
+The first stable release for 2024 is now done.
+This release includes several improvements, new features, and critical fixes.

+This will likely be the last feature release for the 0.9 series.
+Focus is now on the 1.0 series.

 <img style="width: 100%; border-radius: .25em;" src="/assets/screenshots/096/friction-096-screenshot.jpg" alt="Screenshot of 0.9.6">